OndrejKucera/workshop-spark/distribution.md

   - Workers/threads independently and parallelly work with data
   - When the work is done, combine the results

 In this case, we have only one machine which runs paralelly more threads.
 Data are partitioned in memory.
-But what if for example our data doesn't fit into a memory?
-When we need more memory we can [scale](notes.md#Scalability) by adding more machines.
+But what if for example, our data doesn't fit into the memory?
+Then we can [scale](notes.md#Scalability) by adding more machines with memory.

 ### Distributed computing
   - Split data over all nodes